Uncontested Divorce in New York

 - Whether the Defendant was correctly notified of the action?

-- Notice of Settlement: When the Plaintiff asks for a qualified medical order or judgment or any order signed by the court, then, the other party or the Judge may request use of this Notice.
+- Notice of Settlement: When the Plaintiff asks for a qualified medical order or judgment or any order signed by the court, then the other party or the Judge may request to use this Notice.

-- Affidavit Pursuant to Domestic Relations Law 75-J: If the marriage of the divorcing couple has resulted in children and the court has never issued any orders directing custody, then, this affidavit is used.
+- Affidavit Pursuant to Domestic Relations Law 75-J: If the marriage of the divorcing couple has resulted in children and the court has never issued any order directing custody, then this affidavit is used.

 - Request for Judicial Intervention: This form is not needed in New York City.
 It is used when the court is supposed to issue orders ex parte.